 - It requires mandatory registration of babies born to Kenyans abroad, whether the parents intend for the child to acquire Kenyan citizenship or not.
 It also assumes that such Kenyans will have access to facilities where they can register for the Huduma Number

 c.
 The penalty for late enrolment of new-borns fails to take into account the family circumstances around which mothers give birth to children.
 The assumption of criminality shows the bad faith of the state with regard to the Kenyan people.

 d.
 The requirement on surrogacy laws to be registered with and approved by a state agency is, once again, state overreach and a breach of the right to privacy of women and parents.
 Identification laws should be limited to living people, and the process by which they are conceived by covered under a separate law.

 10. VIOLATION OF CHILDREN’S RIGHTS

-Additional violations of children’s rights resides in the National Education Management Information System number which is covers minors in school.
+Additional violations of children’s rights reside in the National Education Management Information System number which covers minors in school.
 In particular:

 a.
 There is no clarity on what data from children will be entered into the system, or which officers will be responsible for entering that data

 b.
 There is no provision in the bill for parents to have access to the children’s data, and yet the children are minors